OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-If you don’t want to do the restaurant/beach/bar routine which the south of France is famous for, and are after a little alternative tour of Cannes, here’s our guide.
-Some of these sites offer the chance to really get to know the local history and pastimes, and they’re all a little more off the beaten track.
+If you don’t fancy doing the usual restaurant/beach/bar routine for which Cannes is famous, and are after an alternative tour of this gem on the French Riviera, here’s our guide.
+Some of these sites offer the chance to really get to know the local history and pastimes, and they’re all a little more off the beaten track for a trip to the south of France.

 A certain Mr Scott, a rich English tycoon in the health industry — who had made his fortune on cod liver oil sales (it was called “Scott’s Emulsion”) — bought lots of land from California Hill down to the sea to build a grand home for him and his wife.
 The architect was Thomas Smith — a man who had built many British churches.
 With the help of a local builder, Mr Scavy, they began work in 1868 on a neo-gothic mansion.
 The Scotts never lived in it — shares were sold to finish the project — and the mansion went through a series of rich owners (and wonderful parties) before it was left derelict in World War II.